mlcommons/ck/docs/tutorials/sc22-scc-mlperf-part2.md

 You can now run MLPerf in the submission mode (accuracy and performance) on GPU using the following CM command with Python virtual env
-(just substitute "OctoML" with your organization or any other identifier):
+(just substitute "Community" with your organization or any other identifier):

 ```bash
 cm pull repo mlcommons@ck